 Clinton’s Animated Mural Tour

-This Year, Murals Will Come to Life in Clinton!
+This Year, Murals Come to Life in Clinton!

 Anyone walking the streets of Clinton can see that our charming town is home to many beautiful murals.
-Soon, the true magic will come when you hold your phone camera up in front of the art.
-With the help of up-and-coming augmented reality technology, the murals will come to life and move on your screen.
+Now, the true magic appears when you hold your phone camera up in front of the art.
+With the help of up-and-coming augmented reality technology, the murals come to life and move on your screen!

 Mural #1: All Roads Lead Home

-Location: to be installed, east side of Partners Paint & Paper (6 Isaac St)
+Location: East side of Partners Paint & Paper (6 Isaac St)

 Artist: Jasmin Pannu with the help of local students

-Information: The mural is part of Huron County’s interactive mural tour, which is currently in progress.
-This digital mural trail will highlight a series of new murals in our neighbouring communities of Bayfield, Exeter, Goderich, Seaforth, and Wingham.
-The mural’s concept was developed in 2022 through the work of a community committee that was formed through an open call.
-Throughout the image, you can spot iconic landmarks like Town Hall, Balls Bridge, the radar, and many references to our agricultural heritage.
+The mural is part of Huron County’s interactive mural tour.
+This digital mural trail highlights a series of new murals in our neighbouring communities of Bayfield, Exeter, Goderich, Seaforth, and Wingham.
+The mural’s concept was developed in 2022 through the work of a youth-led community committee that was formed through an open call.
+Throughout the image, you can spot iconic landmarks like Clinton Town Hall, Balls Bridge, the RADAR Atenna, and many references to our agricultural heritage.

 Mural #2: Free Your Mind